 Primary Schools Type of Work: Senior teacher with duties in addition to class teaching.
 Special Schools Senior teacher with duties in addition to class teaching in the primary section of a special school.
-Promotion Prospects: Senior Primary School Master/Mistress or Headmaster/ Headmistress II (a) Senior Primary School Master/Mistress A Primary School Master/Mistress will be eligible for consideration for promotion to a Senior Primary School Master/Mistress after he/she has served successfully as a senior teacher in a government or aided or Direct Subsidy Scheme primary/primary special school or the primary section of a special school for at least 2 years, and undertaken training other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria / guiding principles as prescribed in Section 5 of this Compendium.
+Senior Primary School Master/Mistress or Headmaster/ Promotion Prospects: Headmistress II (a) Senior Primary School Master/Mistress A Primary School Master/Mistress will be eligible for consideration for promotion to a Senior Primary School Master/Mistress after he/she has served successfully as a senior teacher in a government or aided or Direct Subsidy Scheme primary school (for the post of an aided primary school) / primary special school or the primary section of a special at least 2 years, and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria / guiding principles as prescribed in Section 5 of this Compendium.